-Which the cauliflower cools, make your sauce, In a bowl, combine the peanut butter, water, rice vinegar, juice of both limes, grated ginger, garlic, fish sauce if using, honey or agave and tamari.
+When the cauliflower cools, make your sauce.
+In a bowl, combine the peanut butter, water, rice vinegar, juice of both limes, grated ginger, garlic, fish sauce if using, honey or agave and tamari.
 Add a pinch of salt and pepper and whisk everything together until smooth.
 Taste for seasoning, if you like some heat, add a dash of sriracha or cayenne.
 Add water or lime juice to thin if needed.
 Keep it mind it will firm up in the fridge.

 Add the cooled cauliflower to the bowl of vegetables and toss everything together.
 Season with salt and pepper as needed.
 Serve the salad with the peanut sauce, avocado and toasted cashews on top.